 If Noah and his wife were real people then surely there is a clue to their existence in our genes.
 This has always been a key prediction of the creation model, and it is now confirmed.
 Scientists have long known that the Y chromosome in men and the mitochondria in women are passed down with almost zero influence from the opposite sex.
 This means they do not mix and match at fertilisation but are passed down basically unchanged from father to son and from mother to daughter.
 In the process they slowly accumulate mutations without any natural selection eliminating these mutations.
 In this regard they are very different from normal DNA.
 This unique feature allows us to track ancestry.

 A woman’s egg has thousands of mitochondria while the male sperm has almost none.
 This means almost 100% of all mitochondria are inherited from mum, grandma, great grandma etc. If two seemingly unrelated people share the same mutation in their mitochondria this means they once shared a common female ancestor.
 The mapping of these mutations can now be undertaken across whole populations, and scientists call these mutational maps haplogroups.
 You can watch a good video introduction to haplogroups at this link.
 Haplogroup mapping has allowed scientists to track female mitochondria mutations right back to our beginnings, and it turns out the full mitochondria haplogroup map points back to a single woman somewhere in our ancient past, whom secular scientists euphemistically call mitochondria Eve.
 The evolutionary explanation for this amazing genetic discovery is that this woman was a bottleneck in the ongoing evolution of humanity.
-The creation model says it was not actually Eve, as she was the most recent genetic bottleneck for humanity.
+The creation model says it was not actually Eve, but Noah’s wife as she was the most recent genetic bottleneck for humanity.

 In men it is only the Y chromosome that differentiates them from women.
 Men have an XY chromosome while women are XX.
 All chromosomes are nearly identical and are mixed at fertilization, except for the Y chromosome.
 The Y chromosome is handed down from father to son unchanged, so the male Y chromosome also creates a mutational trail that leads back to a single male in ancient history, whom secular scientists have once again euphemistically called Y chromosome Adam, or Most Recent Common Ancestor (Y-MRCA).
 Evolutionists explain the existence of this Y chromosome Adam by suggesting this man lived up to 200,000- 300,000 years ago and was once again just the most recent bottleneck in the ongoing human evolutionary tree.
 The creation model tells us this man was Noah, since he was the most recent bottleneck in male Y chromosome biology.
 Y chromosome Adam should be renamed Y chromosome Noah!